Print

 1. Thaw the shrimp (according to the package instructions, or see the section above).
 When thawed, pat the shrimp dry with a paper towel or clean rag.

 2. Bring a large pot of salted water to a boil.
-Boil the pasta until it is al dente (start tasting a few minutes before the package recommends: you want it to be tender but still a little firm on the inside).
-Then drain.
+Boil the pasta until it is al dente.
+(Start tasting a few minutes before the package recommends.
+You want it to be tender but still a little firm on the inside.)
+Drain.

-4. In same skillet, add the marinara sauce ingredients, scraping any bits off of the bottom of skillet as you stir it together.
+5. In the same skillet, add the marinara sauce ingredients, scraping any bits off the bottom of the skillet as you stir them together.
 Bring to a simmer, then cover and cook for 15 minutes.

-5. Add shrimp to the skillet and remove the heat.
-Serve over pasta and topped with Parmesan cheese (optional) and chopped basil.
+6. Add shrimp to the skillet and remove from heat.
+Serve over pasta and top with Parmesan cheese (optional) and chopped basil.

 Notes

-*If you can’t find fire roasted tomatoes, use the best quality tomatoes you can find.
+*If you can’t find fire-roasted tomatoes, use the best quality tomatoes you can find.
 Taste the tomatoes before you start.
 If they taste bitter, you may need to simmer the sauce a little longer than the stated timing.
-Fire roasted tomatoes taste sweet right out of the can so they can simmer less time, whereas other brands taste bitter and need longer to simmer.
+Fire roasted tomatoes taste sweet right out of the can so they can simmer for less time, whereas other brands taste bitter and need longer to simmer.